sunrabbit123/lapin/DEVELOPER.md

 ## Building

-To build a distribution package of TypeORM run:
+To build a distribution package of lapin run:

 ```shell
 npm run package
 ```

 This command will generate you a distribution package in the `build/package` directory.
-You can link (or simply copy/paste) this directory into your project and test TypeORM there (but make sure to keep all node_modules required by TypeORM).
+You can link (or simply copy/paste) this directory into your project and test lapin there (but make sure to keep all node_modules required by lapin).

-To build the distribution package of TypeORM packed into a `.tgz`, run:
+To build the distribution package of lapin packed into a `.tgz`, run:

 ```shell
 npm run pack
 ```

-This command will generate you a distribution package tar in the `build` directory (`build/typeorm-x.x.x.tgz`).
+This command will generate you a distribution package tar in the `build` directory (`build/lapin-x.x.x.tgz`).
-You can copy this tar into your project and run `npm install ./typeorm-x.x.x.tgz` to bundle your build of TypeORM in your project.
+You can copy this tar into your project and run `npm install ./lapin-x.x.x.tgz` to bundle your build of lapin in your project.

 ## Running Tests Locally